celestial being shown as flying in the air

 an ornament worn in token of heroic deeds, usually worn high up on the ankle

-hero’s seated pose with one leg on the other
+Vīrāsana (वीरासन) is the heroic seated posture with one leg on the other (cf. vira)

 ritual performed by priest at end of worship (puja) to send away the deity after temporary inhabitation of icon

-also viśva-padmasana; double-petalled lotus pedestal
+also viśva-padmasana; double-petalled lotus pedestal; used as a pitha

 This hand-pose is indicative of astonishment and wonder.
 In the hand-gesture, the fore-arm is lifted and the palm turned inward with the fingers spread out in a circular manner to denote inquiry.